dorjeduck/kamo/README.md

 A personal journey into learning about _Kolmogorov–Arnold Networks_ using [Mojo](https://docs.modular.com/mojo/manual/).

-The following excerpt from the abstract the paper [KAN: Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756) provides the foundational inspiration:
+The following excerpt from the abstract of the paper [KAN: Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756) provides the foundational inspiration:

 > Inspired by the Kolmogorov-Arnold representation theorem, we propose Kolmogorov- Arnold Networks (KANs) as promising alternatives to Multi-Layer Perceptrons (MLPs).
 While MLPs have fixed activation functions on nodes (“neurons”), KANs have learnable activation functions on edges (“weights”).
 KANs have no linear weights at all – every weight parameter is replaced by a univariate function parametrized as a spline.
 We show that this seemingly simple change makes KANs outperform MLPs in terms of accuracy and interpretability.